ltw-webdev-5/curriculum/lazy-loading-images.md

         lines:
           - num: 1
             text: |
-              Wait for the website to finish loading before this Javascript is triggered.
+              Wait for the website to finish loading before this JavaScript is triggered.
           - num: 2
             text: |
               Find all the elements on the page with the class `.non-critical-img`
           - num: 4
             text: |
-              Start a loop, that will traverse over all those non-critical images that Javascript found.
+              Start a loop, that will traverse over all those non-critical images that JavaScript found.
           - num: 5
             text: |
               Inside the “non-critical” element, find the `<img>` tag itself.